The Parts and Plans of Medicare

 When we shop your rates with all the available companies in your area, we generally find that there is a substantial savings between the plans.
 The deductible you have to pay under a Plan G is $198 in 2020.
 The savings we find are usually way more than that amount.
 And you get to pocket the difference.

 With both the Plan F and the Plan G, that Part B annual deductible is going to get paid to Medicare.
-The question is whether the insurance company pays it for you with a Plan F or if you pay it yourself with a Plan G. With the Plan F being substantially more in premium than the Plan G, you are in essence paying the insurance company a convenience fee to pay that deductible for you.
+Under Plan F, your insurance company pays it for you.
+Under Plan G, you pay the deductible.
+With the Plan F being substantially more in premium than the Plan G, you are in essence paying the insurance company a convenience fee to pay that deductible for you.
 There is no reason to do that.
 Pay that deductible yourself once a year and pocket the difference.
 That money will do more in your bank account than it will by enlarging the coffers of the insurance company.

 Once you meet that annual Part B deductible, everything else is paid exactly like Plan F. That means no deductibles and no co-pays for anything once the deductible is paid.

 Long Term Rate Stability

 I won’t go into the details again like I did in the Plan F section about guarantee issue rights and losing employer coverage, but that factor is one of the reasons that Plan G has a much lower average rate increase than the Plan F from year to year.
-Oue experience over the last 7 years since we started selling teh Plan G is that average Plan F rate increase has been 8-9% per year, while the Plan G overall rate increase has been 3-4%.
+Our experience over the last 7 years since we started selling the Plan G is that average Plan F rate increase has been 8-9% per year, while the Plan G overall rate increase has been 3-4%.
 Some companies have maintained level rates on Plan G for two to three years at a time with no rate increases.